iricigor/GitActionsTest2/README.md

 All tests in master should be fine. but they will not see my changes. **Commit to master.**

 Check that there are no my changes in master.

+# Second test

+Simulate merge conflicts between local and remote repo.
+Try manual and automatic resolving.

+1. Initially local and remote should be synced, i.e. do push from local repo.
+1. Make two changes on local and commit it.
+Do not push it!
+Changes should be on sections 1 and 2.
+1. Make two changes on remote and commit it.
+Check that local change is not there.
+Changes should be on sections 1 and 3.
+1. Push from local.
+It should do something about merge conflict.
+Section 2 should be automatically merged, but section 1 should be prompted.